mostafahassan097/Task-101/README.md

 ### Reference
 Refer to this [LinkedIn post](https://www.linkedin.com/pulse/deploying-rabbitmq-cluster-kubernetes-part-1-darshana-dinushal/) for instructions on how to deploy a RabbitMQ cluster on Kubernetes.
 ### Note
-All these service could be installed via Helm chart as another option.
+All these services could be installed via Helm charts as another option.